 Yes!
 No matter what major you are studying, there is an SMCM study abroad program for you.
-SMCM study abroad programs correspond with every major St. Mary’s offers, so you’ll be sure to find a match!
+SMCM study abroad programs correspond with every major St. Mary’s offers, so you’ll be sure to find a match.
 Click here for a list of majors and corresponding programs.

-7. How do I find courses?
+2. How do I find courses?

-8. How do courses transfer?
+3. How do courses transfer?

 Courses transfer through the course pre-approval process, which is facilitated by the Registrar’s Office.
 If you do a language program, your credits will transfer retroactively.
 For an idea of how courses can transfer, you can consult the SMCM course database found on every program page.
-For more information on the course transfer process you can check out the “Transfer Credit” page on our website and chat with the Registrar’s Office.
+Please note that this is not an exhaustive list.
+For more information on the course transfer process you can check out the Transfer Credit page and chat with the Registrar’s Office.

 1. How do I apply?

-10. What do I do about on-campus housing?
+1. What do I do about on-campus housing?

 If you will be studying abroad for Fall semester, the Office of Residence Life (ORL) does recommend that you select housing with a housing group in the housing selection process.
 This will give you a space to which you’ll return from your study abroad experience – and will also allow you to have a back-up plan if you decide not to go abroad.
 (If you decide not to go, please consult all withdrawal deadlines and financial repercussions with your program directly.)

 The ORL will send out a Contract Release Application to all students registered for housing in April/May.
 The initial contract release date (to be released without a cancellation fee) will be at the beginning of May.
 However, if you are unsure of your study abroad commitment, you can complete the form at a later date.
 The ORL will not impose late cancellation fees on study abroad participants, unless they request the release after the move-in period for the semester.

 The ORL will not remove your housing bill for the upcoming semester until you have completed the Housing Contract Release form.
-(This is different than the Check Off Form that the OIE will request.)
+(This is different than the Check Off Form that the OIE will request).